tazjin/journaldriver/README.md

-Many existing log services are written in inefficient dynamic languages with error-prone "cover every possible use-case" configuration. `journaldrive` instead aims to fit a specific use-case very well, instead of covering every possible logging setup.
+Many existing log services are written in inefficient dynamic languages with error-prone "cover every possible use-case" configuration. `journaldriver` instead aims to fit a specific use-case very well, instead of covering every possible logging setup.

 `journaldriver` can be run on GCP-instances with no additional